-In 2014, in order to reinforce the operating areas, Endeavour Silver plans to develop the surface diamond drilling program in the Santa Cruz South Zone, and also to explore the zone between Porvenir North and Santa Cruz with an underground drilling program.
-Also detailed mapping and sampling activities are planned for the footwall of the Santa Cruz vein zone, between the Pelayo and Rocio veins.
-Regionally, several new prospective targets near the Guanaceví District will continue to be investigated.
+In 2015, to continue reinforcing the operating areas, Endeavour Silver plans to develop both surface and underground drilling in the Santa Cruz and Santa Cruz South areas.
+Also detailed mapping and sampling activities are planned for hanging wall of Santa Cruz vein zone and footwall of Santa Cruz vein in the Porvenir Cuatro area, also regional exploration will continue near the Guanaceví District.

-Table 0-1 summarizes the planned 2014 exploration budget for the Guanaceví Mines Project.
+Table 1-1 summarizes the planned 2015 exploration budget for the Guanaceví Mines Project.